-A carer is someone who provides unpaid help and support to a relative, friend or neighbour, who could not manage without that help due to frailty, long term illness, disability or addiction.
+A carer is someone who provides unpaid help and support to a relative, friend or neighbour, who could not manage without that help due to frailty, long term illness (including mental health), disability or substance misuse issues.

-A young carer is an individual under the age of 18 whose life is in some way restricted because of the need to take responsibility for the care of someone who is ill, has a disability, experiencing mental distress or is affected by substance misuse.
-Young carers are a vulnerable group as they are more likely to miss school, have lower educational attainment, struggle financially, and not be in education, employment or training (NEET) between the ages of 16 and 19.
+A young carer is an individual under the age of 18 whose life is in some way restricted because of providing unpaid care.
+Young carers are a vulnerable group as they are more likely to miss school, be bullied, have poor mental health, have lower educational attainment, struggle financially, and be NEET (not be in education, employment or training).

-- It is estimated that there are 36,621 Carers in Wakefield District; of which only 6,700 are known to services.
+- It is estimated that there are 36,621 Carers in Wakefield District; of which approximately 6,500 are known to services.

-- Carers UK suggest that Nationally, Carers save the economy £132 billion per year; resulting in Wakefield contributing over £700 million.
+- Carers UK suggest that, nationally, Carers save the economy £132 billion per year; this translates to Carers being worth over £700 million in Wakefield.

 - Approximately 2.3 million people in the UK have given up work in order to care for a loved one, and nearly 3 million people have reduced their working hours.

-- Carers providing high levels of care are more than twice as likely to suffer from poor health compared to people without caring responsibilities.
+- Carers providing higher levels of care are more than twice as likely to suffer from poor health compared to people without caring responsibilities.
+These carers are at 23% higher risk of stroke.

-As at the last Census (2011), in Wakefield 2,586 children and young people (aged under 25 years) were recorded as being a carer, this is 2.8% of the population aged 0-24 years.
-The proportion of carers in Wakefield is higher than the average for England (2.5%) and the region (2.5%), but is not significantly higher.
-Data shows that the proportion of young carers in Wakefield has not changed much since 2001, when 2.7% of children and young people were recorded as carers.
+At the last Census (2011), in Wakefield 2,586 children and young people (aged under 25 years) were recorded as being a Carer; this is 2.8% of the population aged 0-24 years.
+The proportion of Carers in Wakefield is higher than the average for England (2.5%) and the Yorkshire and the Humber region (2.5%), but this is not statistically signifcant.
+Data shows that the proportion of young carers in Wakefield has not changed much since the 2001 Census, when 2.7% of children and young people were recorded as Carers.

 The map below shows the proportion of people providing unpaid care within the Wakefield District.
-The highest proportion of unpaid care (shaded blue) appears to be delivered within the more affluent areas of the District, such as: Sandal, Walton, Ackworth, and Darrington.
+The highest proportion of unpaid care is shaded blue.
+This shows that Carers are distributed throughout the District, and appear to be more concentrated in areas where the population is older.

 The map below shows the proportion of carers who provide 50+ hours of unpaid care within the Wakefield District.
-The highest proportion of people receiving 50+ hours of unpaid care (shaded blue) appears to be predominantly identified within the more deprived areas of the District, including areas of Knottingley, Fitzwilliam and South Kirkby.
+The highest proportion of Carers providing 50+ hours of unpaid care (shaded blue) appears to be more prevalent within the more deprived areas of the District, including areas of Knottingley, Fitzwilliam and South Kirkby.

 - According to the 2011 census; there has been an 83% increase of young carers aged 5-7.